EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 v3.3.0
 Stable SQLite-backed production architecture

+v3.5.0
+Conviction-aware web, worker, and Compact V3 public rank schema
 ```

 The earlier releases remain important because they show why the architecture changed.
 They are not presented as failed releases; they are development stages that exposed runtime, storage, memory, and publication constraints.

-Version `v3.3.0` is the first stable v3 release because the complete pipeline is now separated into clear responsibilities:
+Version `v3.3.0` is the first stable v3 release because the complete pipeline was separated into clear responsibilities:

 - local RPC indexing;
 - SQLite authoritative state;